-- 3.1 It is the Facility Manager's responsibility to ensure that-electrical equipment used in the Facility is maintained in a safe condition and that the condition of all appliances is kept under review so as to prevent danger. - 3.2 The most important arrangement to be made is a visual check of the condition of the connecting cables and of the plug.
+- 4.6.1 It is the Facility or Project Manager's responsibility to ensure that-electrical equipment used in the Facility is maintained in a safe condition and that the condition of all appliances is kept under review so as to prevent danger. - 4.6.2 The most important arrangement to be made is a visual check of the condition of the connecting cables and of the plug.
 The connecting cable must be undamaged and securely fastened both at the appliance end and at the plug ends.
 The plug must be undamaged and must not rattle, which may indicate loose terminals and potential danger.
 Check for visual evidence (blackening, scorching, etc.) of arcing or overheating.
-Any apparent defect must be investigated and remedial action taken. - 3.3 A full electrical test must be undertaken from time to time.
+Any apparent defect must be investigated and remedial action taken. - 4.6.3 A full electrical test must be undertaken from time to time.
 The frequency of tests depends on the amount, type and conditions of use.
 A good guide is contained in the HSE leaflet, Maintaining Portable Electrical Equipment.
-Testing and records of the test should be arranged by Facility Managers in conjunction with the Electrical Department, who will keep records of tests and arrange for a label to be securely attached to the equipment so that the test history can be checked.
-A copy of test records is to be kept by the Railway Centre Manager.
+Testing and records of the test should be arranged by Facility or Project Managers in conjunction with the Electrical Department, who will keep records of tests and arrange for a label to be securely attached to the equipment so that the test history can be checked.
+A copy of test records is to be kept by the Railway Centre Manager (These records are normally held by the Site Electrical Department on behalf of the Manager).
 Such tests should also form part of any repair procedures.
 (It should be noted that many service contracts will be concerned only with the correct functioning of the equipment and not with its electrical safety).

-4 SUMMARY
+4.7 SUMMARY